Marsha Rowe: Founding Spare Rib

 Boycott and Rowe founded Spare Rib, the feminist monthly magazine, the first edition appearing in June 1972.
 It was intended as "the alternative news magazine for women", and Rowe has written that while it was "seen as the public face of the women's movement", the magazine "was not synonymous with the movement".
 The 20,000 print run of the first two issues sold out, helped by the publicity received from the refusal of W. H. Smith to stock it.
-Boycott and Rowe, however, had significant differences and the formation of a collective to run the magazine, at Rowe's suggestion, led to Boycott being marginalised, and she resigned not much more than a year later after the launch.
+Boycott and Rowe, however, had significant differences and the formation of a collective to run the magazine, at Rowe's suggestion, led to Boycott being marginalised, and she resigned 18 months after the launch.

 A Spare Rib Books imprint (soon to be renamed Virago Press) was founded in 1973 by Carmen Callil whose own company had assisted on publicity for the magazine's launch.
 Rowe and Boycott became directors of the new company, but both resigned the following year.